Changing Medical Economics Prompting Caregivers to Offer Services Where Patients Shop

 |The $65 million Cornerstone Medical Center in Atlanta, being built on a former strip center site, is an example of an emerging trend in MOB development.|

-With the era of retail medicine fast approaching, health care providers and medical specialists are increasingly opening facilities in shopping centers, which offer an attractive combination of affordable space, good patient access and ample parking.
+With the era of retail medicine fast approaching, health care providers and medical specialists are increasingly opening facilities in shopping centers, which offer an attractive combination lower-cost space, convenient access for patients and ample parking.

 “We’re seeing a lot of strip centers being converted to medical offices of various sizes, if a dollar store or grovery store goes out," Robert Moon, vice president, brokerage services, for Farmington Hills, MI-based Friedman Integrated Real Estate Solutions, tells CoStar News.
 "New MOBs can cost upwards of $200 a foot to development -- those are big numbers.
 Existing space at a retail center will be substantrially less than that, so there’s a big incentive to take that space rather than building from the ground up."